candi-date-xyz/candi-date/README.md

 -->

 ## 🤓 Technical Detail

+### 👋 Hi from Melvin
+🤓 "Melvin" (the nerd emoji) represents technical specifications that may not be relevant or difficult to understand outside of knowledge in a specific field.
+For people in the field these specifications are important.
+If you see a nerd emoji and you don't understand it that's probably fine and not super important.

+The Candy date system is designed to introduce new skills to the user to play the game as part of an interactive find-hire-work humorously named Errs (produced like Errors)

+### 🤓 Candy Date is built on the Vegemight Stack
+🙏 Candy Date will take the good ideas from my earlier work \_b00t\_ but will incorporate RUST Cargo, WASM and deno (all were absent from \_b00t\_) called the Vegemight Stack (as opposed to the JAM stack, which also goes on toast).
+Vegemite is a popular Australian breakfast spread, that is illegal to import to the US.
+The Vegemight stack was designed in Australia.

+### 🤓 What is the Vegemight Stack>
-🙏 Candy Date is consuming the good ideas from my earlier work \_b00t\_ related to simplification of complex 'highly-technical' machine-learning stacks device-deployable multi-os build & packaging system using WASM (web assembler) which allows polyglot coding between Rust, TypeScript, Python and C++ (at least these) and a full build of Linux & OCI containers running the deno serverless engine.
+Vegemight is intended to provide simplification of complex 'highly-technical' machine-learning stacks device-deployable multi-os build & packaging system using WASM (web assembler) which allows polyglot coding between Rust, TypeScript, Python and C++ (at least these) and a full build of Linux & OCI containers running the deno serverless engine.
 If any of the information I just said made sense to you then you *might* be qualified to read the [techstack.md]()

+### 🤓 What is/was \_b00t\_
-I'm rewriting my ideas from [http://github.com/elasticdotventures/\_b00t\_]() into Candꭵ.ⅆa𝕥e(®️®️) v0.0.1 using cargo - second attempt at a universal installer for less/least technical people.
+Vegemight is a refactor of the good ideas from [http://github.com/elasticdotventures/\_b00t\_]() into Candꭵ.ⅆa𝕥e(®️®️) v0.0.1 using cargo - second attempt at a universal installer for less/least technical people.
 But this is mostly intended for technical recruiting initially.

+## 🤓 How much will a Candy Date cost?
+Neglible real dollar amounts.
+Freemium, lots of coins getting dropped.
+The system will be very efficient, especially ETH2 post merge, the fees will be very low, and the candidates are pre-screened.
+While there is crypto-currency, the idea is to keep the fees very low and the crypto is a way to reward individuals for successfully completing steps.
+Maybe the crypto will be working someday, but that isn't why people are playing the game.
+It will take probably 6-10 weeks to build the prototype system, or something that resembles a prototype?
+It's unknown how long it will take to get connections to networks & exchanges setup.

 ## Present obstacles
 ```